quantaji/AMD-SSD/README.md

   - migrating to higher version of `ray` needs additional effort
 - Two RL environments, Wolfpack and Gathering. [[original paper]](https://arxiv.org/abs/1702.03037)

+For further information, please refer to our [report](https://www.overleaf.com/read/nqnprygyhqkf).

 # Instruction for local and Euler environment setup
 I decide to use Python 3.10.4 and CUDA 11.8 as standard version.
 This is the default version on Euler.